-In addition to the role he plays at Safika, Moss is chairman of the board of SABSA, the parent company of South African Breweries, and a member of the board of Dimension Data Middle East and Africa, Wingate Group Holdings (Pty) Ltd. and Business Leadership South Africa.
+In addition to his roles at Safika, Moss is chairman of the board of SABSA, the parent company of South African Breweries, independent, non-executive chair of JSE-listed Investec Property Fund, a member of the board of Wingate Group Holdings (Pty) Ltd. and Business Leadership South Africa.

 As a young man, Moss joined the African National Congress’ (ANC’s) underground units which operated inside South Africa in the fight against apartheid.
 In 1978 he was jailed for his anti-apartheid activities and served seven years on Robben Island as a political prisoner, alongside Nelson Mandela.
 While in prison he completed a Bachelor’s degree in Economics and International Politics.
 On his release in 1985, he became a founder member of the United Democratic Front in Limpopo (then known as the Northern Transvaal).